 When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission.
 Find out more.

-With varying degrees of lockdown in place across the UK, Which? explains the latest measures and help available for coronavirus-vulnerable households.
+With all four UK nations in lockdown, and shielding advised once again, Which? explains the latest help available for coronavirus-vulnerable households.

 You can scroll down to read the full article or click the links to jump to a particular section: